HITECHCRIME/HC_SG267_Skrim/README.md

-this game's - truly never really counts to self when the bodies fall fewer doubts're playin off of the cup - please-fame for people way too dull so  --- get it now do it for yourself not other people's shady rules
+this game's - truly never really counts to self when the bodies fall fewer doubts're playin off of the cup - please-fame for people way too dull dis-dain for following other people's rules

+so  --- get it now
+do it for yourself not other

 it's a truce for the single-minded brother hauls don't you know i open doors so often for the blinded ones